Entrepreneur Visa Sponsorship

 “It seemed too good to be true, and we were skeptical at the beginning.
 But a couple of months after we engaged, we had the visa we needed.
 Now we are full of excitement about the prospects of our endeavor…”

 MIT Media Lab grad Hasier Larrea – Co-Founder, Ori Systems

-Read How Does the Massachusetts Global Entrepreneur-in-Residence Program Work to learn how we helped Ivan and how we can help you.
+Read Can I Start a Company on a Visa?
+Of Course You Can, at Least in Boston.
+Also read How Does the Massachusetts Global Entrepreneur-in-Residence Program Work to learn how we helped Ivan and how we can help you.